DeepikaPaliwal/Bike-Sales-Dashboard-Excel-Project/README.md

 # Bike-Sales-Dashboard-Excel-Project
-In this project Customer data of a bike company, is Analysed and Excel interactive Dashboard is made from valuable insides.
+In this project Customer data of a bike company, is Analyzed and Excel interactive Dashboard is made from valuable insides.

 ## Steps